ChibiANUBIS/GhostPE/README.md

 Next, enter the following command: imagex /mountrw C:\GhostPE\winpe.wim 1 C:\GhostPE\mount.
 This will mount the WIM image so we can edit it.

-Navigate in explorer to C:\GhostPE\mount\Windows\ and paste the Ghost32.exe file and/or any other files possible needed for a custom boot disc
+Navigate in explorer to C:\GhostPE\mount\Windows\ and paste the Ghost32.exe file and/or any other files possible needed for a custom boot disc.

 Next, the startnet.cmd file must be edited for startup programs to start automatically.
 In a text editor, open the file C:\GhostPE\mount\Windows\System32\startnet.cmd.